FNS-Division/cpp-user-guide/docs/models.md

 | Hardware setup cost (USD per POI​) | 500 |
 | Hardware refresh after (Years) | 3 |

-### Cost model
+### Fiber cost function

-The fiber cost model is summarized below.
+The fiber cost function is summarized below.
 The CAPEX cost for each POI is dependent on the amount of fiber required to connect that school.

-_Figure: Fiber cost model_
+_Figure: Fiber cost function

 ![fiber](diagrams/fiber-cost-model.drawio.svg)